michaelkolesidis/made-with-linux/README.md

 <br>

 ## Contributing

 To add your own designs to the list, please fork the project and create a pull request including:
 - A folder inside the assets folder with your design(s) and (optionally) a readme file<br>
-with information about the designs, such as color palette, fonts, inspiration etc.
+with information about the designs, such as color palette, fonts, inspiration etc. You can choose any name for your collection and your folder, as long as it is not conflicting with an existing name
-- A section in the main README.md with one or more of your design and a link to your folder

-You can choose any name for your folder, ex. your username or a descriptive name.
+- A section in the main README.md with one or more of your design and a link to your folder.
+The section should a title, comprising of the title of your collection + by + your full name or your username or a nickname.

 In case you would like to propose changes to the existing designs, please submit an issue.

 ## License